tamirgen/hidow/README.md

 * As a website user I can sort the products so that I can easily identify the products based on price or category
 * As a website user I can sort the products within a specific category so that I can compare products based on price and description
 * As a website user I can sort the products by inserting the product name of title so that I can easily find the specific product I am looking for
-* As a website user I can easily select the size and amount of products so that I can ensure I have the correct amounts and the right product amount
+* As a website user I can easily select the size and amount of products so that I can ensure I have the correct sizes and the right product amount
 * As a website user I can see the items and the prices detailed in the shopping bag so that I can know what I am ordering and what will it cost me
 * As a website user I can adjust my shopping bag so that I can make changes to my order before the checkout
 * As a website user I can quickly enter my payment information so that I can checkout with no hassle